dylan-chong/engr201-assignments/Case Study.md

-Wellington Hospital is especially at risk from NotPetya if it's systems use the aforementioned Windows management tools, and/or a Windows version that is vulnerable to EternalBlue (these are mentioned in the Wannacry section above).
+Wellington Hospital is especially at risk from NotPetya if it's systems use the aforementioned Windows management tools, and/or a Windows version that is vulnerable to EternalBlue (these are mentioned in the WannaCry section above).

 ## Locky